IVY volunteers are committed to cooperation – they invest their time and competences in supporting the projects they have a passion for.

 Once your volunteering experience is over, we would like to stay in touch!
 AEBR has set up a network of former IVY volunteers so that they can exchange relevant information on jobs and events, and support one another.
 We also involve IVY volunteers in various initiatives we are part of, like the group meetings following up on the implementation of the Youth Manifesto on Cooperation Policy, writing articles for the Stories of European Cooperation published by Interact and more.

 The European Commission and AEBR provide additional funds for IVY volunteers who wish to organise local events – known as Citizens’ Engagement Activities – informing citizens of the achievements of the European Regional Policy.
 As an IVY volunteer, you can come up with your own ideas on how to best raise awareness of the benefits that the Cohesion Policy provides locally, and how to engage citizens in a stimulating debate.
+Here you can find the guidelines to organise an event.

 Are you interested in becoming an IVY volunteer?
 Apply here!